biuti/XplaneNoaaWeather/README.md

 ## Features
 At this stage the plugin in its X-Plane 12 version is almost only monitoring what XP Real Weather engine is doing.

+As XP12.09 still has not the capability to depict correctly snow cover, GFS information are downloaded from NOAA server and the plugin will add snow cover according to them

-As it already takes data from GFS Grib files, probably there will be no need to download them anylonger.
+Concerning all other data, as Real Weather already takes data from GFS Grib files, probably there will be no need to download them anylonger.

-As soon as a final version of X-Plane 12 will be released, I will consider if some of the XP11 version features will still be needed.
+X-Plane 12 is continuously updated, so I will consider if some of the XP11 version features will still be needed.

+- Adds snow cover using GFS data information
 - Writes missing METAR.rwx file for compatibility with XP11
 - Ability to populate METAR.rwx file using XP12 Real Weather as data source